Gage-Technologies/gigo-documentation/extension/tutorial_creator/extension_tutorial_creator_5.md

 [Markdown](https://www.markdownguide.org/basic-syntax/) is a markup language that allows more advanced formatting tools than a basic text editor.
 Markdown is typically used for documentation like READMEs (in fact the documentation you are reading right now is made in markdown).

-The hyperlink above covers some basics for making great looking Markdown documents.
+The hyperlink above covers some basics for making great-looking Markdown documents.
 The Tutorial Creator studio is a great place to get more familiar with these concepts and begin making great documentation.

 </br>